camjw/Bank-Tech-Test/README.md

 ## Examples

-Since a lot of the methods I wrote initially belonged to classes but didn't actually rely on any instance variables I've refactored the app to include a series of helper modules.
+Initially, since a lot of the methods I wrote belonged to classes but didn't rely on any instance variables, the app included a series of helper modules.
+I later decided that this sacrificed readability so refactored the helper methods back into the classes.

-These can be found in the lib/helpers folder.

 ## Printing the bank statement
 Printing the bank statement was the most complex part to code as well as to specify.
 The `Interface#display_statement` queries the `TransactionHistory` class for a list of transactions and then directs the `Printer` to prettify and then print the transactions.

-`Printer#prettify_transaction` is one of the longest methods in this repo:
+`Printer#prettify_transaction` was one of the longest methods in this repo:

 ```ruby
 def prettify_transaction(trans)